 Community Based Day Services

-Community Based Day Services, or CBDS, is an interactive program offering individuals a choice of how they spend their day in lifelong learning.
+Community Based Day Services (CBDS) is an interactive program offering individuals a choice of how they spend their day in lifelong learning.

-The Incompass CBDS program aims to bring people together, while getting them involved with the Greater Lowell and Greater Lawrence community.
+The Incompass CBDS program aims to bring people together, while getting them involved with the community.
 The program provides supports and instruction in an environment that is tailored to the individual, where activities are specifically designed to develop, enhance, and maintain competency in personal, vocational, and community relationships.
-By choosing activities they enjoy, people in the program are able to thrive, are able to thrive in our lifelong learning environment.
+By choosing activities they enjoy, people in the program are able to thrive.

 Path to Relationship Development and Community Inclusion

 Planned activities promote the full integration and inclusion of individuals with disabilities into mainstream society through positive and supported community collaborations.